The homotopy limit problem and the cellular Picard group of Hermitian $K$-theory: Some descent theory

 \subsection{Application to Hermitian $K$-theory}

 As mentioned previously, the main example to keep in mind for the previous section was the morphism $f \colon \KQ \to \KGL$.
 We now apply the results to this example.
-We begin with the following. \begin{lem} Suppose $S$ be a finite-dimensional regular and separated Noetherian scheme with 2 invertible in its ring of regular functions.
-If $f \colon \KQ \to \KGL$ is a morphism of commutative motivic ring spectra, then $f$ is an unramified morphism, and $\KGL$ is in the thick subcategory generated by $\KQ$. \end{lem} \begin{proof} The key point for both of these claims is the existence of a cofiber sequence \cite[Thm.~3.4]{ro_slices} of $\KQ$-modules
+We begin with the following. \begin{lem} Let $S$ be an arbitrary base scheme, then $f$ is an unramified morphism, and $\KGL$ is in the thick subcategory generated by $\KQ$. \end{lem} \begin{proof} The key point for both of these claims is the existence of a cofiber sequence \cite[Thm.~3.4]{ro_slices} of $\KQ$-modules